 Commentary from Jon Williams, BASF Head of Public and Government Affairs UK and Ireland ahead of NFU Conference

 How we decide to use our land must surely be one of the biggest decisions a country can collectively make, and, ahead of the @NFU Conference, navigating the current direction of policy travel for food, farming and land-use is dominating many of the UK farming sector’s conversations, and rightly so.
-Now is the right time to have open and frank conversations about the future of farming
+Now is the right time to have open and frank conversations about the future of farming.

 Central to the narrative is the need for clarity on the government’s vision for agriculture and horticulture, because clarity drives the confidence to invest and make positive business choices.
 The reverse is also true, the lack of clarity is often cited as the biggest impediment on business confidence, and without the latter, why would a company invest in the UK?